c-corman/smart-l2-hhas-CC/input/pagecontent/business-processes.md

   </li>
   <li>Review the system generated message(s)
     <ul>
-      <li>Once approved, the HHAS enhances automatically the Alert content with guidance from the HHAP, based on pre-defined logic;</li>
+      <li>Once approved, the HHAS enhances automatically the Alert content with guidance from the pre-developed HHAP, based on pre-defined logic;</li>
       <li>The Alerting Officer receives a notification via the HHAS of a new Alert on subscribed CAP Feed and reviews the Alert, including the enhancements proposed by the HHAS.</li>
     </ul>
   </li>